app-generator/django-tasks-manager/README.md

 <br />

 > Something is not yet provided?
-[Open a PR](https://github.com/app-generator/django-tasks-manager/issues) on the repository orcontribute via a `fork`.
+[Open a PR](https://github.com/app-generator/django-tasks-manager/issues) on the repository or contribute via a `fork`.

 <br />